mollerhoj/Scandinavian-ULMFiT/README.md

 ### File descriptions

-- dawt.h5  (Danish WikiText) contains the weights in 'Hierarchical Data Format'
+- enc.h5  Contains the weights in 'Hierarchical Data Format'

-- dawt.pth  (Danish WikiText) contains the weights in 'Pytorch model format'
+- enc.pth  Contains the weights in 'Pytorch model format'

 - itos.pkl (Integers to Strings) contains the vocabulary mapping from ids (0 - 30000) to strings